MediaBrain-SJTU/RECORDS-LTPLL/README.md

 <!-- Note: SoLar[[3]](#SoLar) is a concurrent LT-PLL work published in NeuIPS 2022.
 It improves the label disambiguation process in LT-PLL through the optimal transport technique.
 Different from SoLar, RECORDS tries to solve the LT-PLL problem from the perspective of rebalancing in a lightweight and effective manner.  -->

+## Extensions
+### To Implement Your Own Model
+- Add your model to ./models and load the model in train.py.

+### To Implement Other Datasets
+- Create the PLL version of the datasets and add to ./data.
+- Implement the dataset (e.g., ./utils/cifar10.py).
+- Load your data in train.py.

 ## Acknowledgements

 We borrow some codes from [PiCO](https://github.com/hbzju/PiCO), [LDAM-DRW](https://github.com/kaidic/LDAM-DRW), [PRODEN](https://github.com/Lvcrezia77/PRODEN), [SADE](https://github.com/Vanint/SADE-AgnosticLT), and [SoLar](https://github.com/hbzju/SoLar).